airbnb/DeepLinkDispatch/README.md

 ## Testing the sample

-Use adb to launch deep links.
+Use adb shell to launch deep links (in the terminal type: `adb shell`).

-This fires a standard deep link:
+This fires a standard deep link.
+Source annotation `@DeepLink("dld://example.com/deepLink")`

-`adb shell am start -W -a android.intent.action.VIEW -d "airbnb://example.com/deepLink" com.airbnb.deeplinkdispatch.sample`
+`am start -W -a android.intent.action.VIEW -d "dld://example.com/deepLink" com.airbnb.deeplinkdispatch.sample`

-This fires a deep link associated with a method, and also passes along a parameter:
+This fires a deep link associated with a method, and also passes along a path parameter.
+Source annotation `@DeepLink("dld://methodDeepLink/{param1}")`

-`adb shell am start -W -a android.intent.action.VIEW -d "airbnb://methodDeepLink/abc123" com.airbnb.deeplinkdispatch.sample`
+`am start -W -a android.intent.action.VIEW -d "dld://methodDeepLink/abc123" com.airbnb.deeplinkdispatch.sample`

+You can include multiple path parameters (also you don't have to include the sample app's package name).
+Source annotation `@DeepLink("http://example.com/deepLink/{id}/{name}")`

+`am start -W -a android.intent.action.VIEW -d "http://example.com/deepLink/123abc/myname"`

+Note it is possible to call directly `adb shell am ...` however this seems to miss the URI sometimes so better to call from within shell.

 ## License